tigera-cs/cs-egress-gateway-workshop/modules/eg-per-namespace.md

 You can close the second browser tab with the terminal now as we will not use it for the rest of the labs.

-## Conclusion
+## Summary

-In this lab we observed how we can successfully setup egress gateway in a calico cluster and share routing information with external routing device over BGP.
+This lab demonstrated how to deploy Calico egress gateway and test its functionality by peering to an external BGP router.